Hidden in the grassy mounds of Hyde Park stands the hard-to-miss brick building that is Kensington Palace.

 The most senior royals living in Kensington Palace today are the Duke and Duchess of Cambridge, who first moved there in 2013.

-At first, the two lived in the cosy Nottingham Cottage (Prince Harry and Meghan Markle's former home, too), but eventually set up in the spacious Apartment 1A, which used to belong to Princess Margaret.
+At first, the two lived in the cozy Nottingham Cottage (Prince Harry and Meghan Markle's former home, too), but eventually set up in the spacious Apartment 1A, which used to belong to Princess Margaret.

 Catherine and William spent £4.5 million renovating the apartment, as well as hundreds of thousands more of their personal money on additions like a second family kitchen.